Sparsh-N/AdventOfCode2023/README.md

-# Advent of Code Submissions for this year
+# Advent of Code Submissions for 2023

-I've never done the advent of code before, so here's my first shot at it!
+I've never done advent of code before, so here's my first shot at it!

 I'll be working on most of my solutions in Java or Python.
+I'm aiming to get at least 10 solutions in this year, hopefully completing it fully in next year's AoC!
+(Finals, unfortunately, interrupted my plans)